 You will need to write a cover letter and a philosophy (one paragraph) that include something about being open to new cultures and experiences.
 You should consider creating a video of yourself as a sort of cover letter.
 It is also a good idea to prepare a video of you teaching, but remember your student’s privacy.

 As far as regions go:

-- Benefits – Money, housing allowances included in the package, standard of living is high (maid, massages daily, cheap shopping on non-western items), cheap travel and no lack of places to see, experiencing a culture that most Americans know very little about.
+- Benefits – Money, housing allowances included in most package, standard of living is high (maid, massages daily, cheap shopping on non-western items), cheap travel and no lack of places to see.

-- Cons – pollution, major language difficulties at times (though not that difficult), Asia cultures can be unique, far away from home depending on your home.
+- Cons – pollution, major language difficulties at times (though not that difficult in big cities), Asia cultures can be unique, can be far away from home depending on your home.

-- Benefits – Language can be easier, culture can be easier, easy travel to many countries, closer to home (depending on your home!), great history.
+- Benefits – Language can be easier, culture can be easier, easy travel to many countries, and great history.